-So, managing your employees’ behavior styles in the workplace isn’t an easy task.
+Managing your employees’ different work styles isn’t an easy task.
 But one thing’s for sure: There’s no such thing as one-size-fits-all leadership.

 1. Meet them where they are

 As a leader, your job is to adapt your style to get the most out of the people around you.
-What are their strengths, and how do you use those to get the most from them?
+What are your employees’ strengths, and how do you use those to get the best from them?

-So, when you’re working with someone like Jane, who relies on facts to make decisions, you should provide information that supports why something needs to be done.
-And you should expect that Jane will do her own research to verify your information.
+How to respond: When you’re working with someone like Jill, who relies on facts to make decisions, you should provide information that supports why something needs to be done.
+And you should expect that Jill will do her own research to verify your information.
 She’s not questioning you or your research skills – she just needs to find her own proof before moving forward.
 She’s more about getting it right, than just getting it done.

 2. Put the right person in the right job